WCCWCC/test_all/fast_provision_server.md

 #### 2.2.1 Vender Server model definition
 1. `fast_prov_server` has been introduced above.
-2. `fast_prov_srv_op` used to register minimum length of the message.The message is identity by opcode.If the length of the message is less than the minimum value, the bottom layer will be directly discarded.
+2. `fast_prov_srv_op` used to register minimum length of the message.The message is identity by opcode.If the length of the message is less than the minimum value, message will be ignored in the bottom layer
 3. `example_fast_prov_server_init` Registered callback function with timer timeout and initialize the model-related variables in the data structure.
 4. `fast_prov_server` is the vender server's states.
 5. `CID_ESP` and `ESP_BLE_MESH_VND_MODEL_ID_FAST_PROV_SRV` is used to identity the vender server model.The vender server model's model id is `ESP_BLE_MESH_VND_MODEL_ID_FAST_PROV_SRV`.